 In 1986, I got my girlfriend knocked up.
 I was going to marry her, and I needed to “buckle down” and get serious if I were to be a father, so I took a hiatus from the band.
 A hiatus that lasted almost 30 years.
 I got divorced a couple times and raised several kids during that hiatus.
 I regret nothing as I have the most awesome kids and now grandkids.

-I am now back in!
-During the time off, I thought a lot about things, such as grooving versus technical playing, and taught myself things things, such as the history of the drum set and how drummers play.
-I started listening to jazz and the blues and rap and other types of music.
-I have mixed all that I know, all what I have experienced and all that I have learned into the drummer I am today.
+So I am now back in!
+During the time off, I had thought a lot about drum things, such as grooving versus technical playing, and I had also taught myself other things such as the history of the drums and drum sets and how and what the various historical drummers played.
+I started listening to jazz and the blues and rap and all other types of music.